jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/04-LoadImages.md

 i = 0
 while True:
+  # each frame, move the eye offset from
+  # the center using sin()
   pupil.y = int(height/2 - 2 + sin(i) * 6)
   highlight.y = pupil.y + 4

+  # update variable for eye
+  # try changing this value!
   i += 0.15

   time.sleep(0.05)